suhailphotos/ml4vfx/README.md

 ### 1. Model Training (`src/train.py`)

-Trains a simple fully connected neural network on the FashionMNIST dataset.
-Model weights are saved to `models/fashion_mnist.pt`.
+Trains a simple fully connected neural network on the FashionMNIST dataset and saves the weights to `models/fashion_mnist.pt`.

 ### 2. API Serving (`api/main.py`)

-The FastAPI app loads the trained model and exposes a `/predict` endpoint, accepting PNG or JPEG images and returning the predicted class label.
+Starts a FastAPI app with a `/predict` endpoint.
+It accepts PNG or JPEG images and returns a class prediction.

 ### 3. Dockerized Deployment (`docker/Dockerfile`, `docker-compose.yml`)

-The API is packaged inside a Docker container with GPU support.
-Once deployed, it runs on port `8000` and can serve prediction requests across the network.
+Everything’s wrapped inside a Docker image that supports GPU acceleration.
+You can build and run the server with Docker Compose.

 ### 4. Houdini Client Integration

-* `hda/gridims.h`: VEX script used in an Attribute Wrangle SOP to calculate grid dimensions
+* `hda/gridims.h`: Attribute Wrangle code that calculates grid dimensions
-* `hda/pythonsop.py`: Python SOP script that calls `predict_from_grid()`
+* `hda/pythonsop.py`: Python SOP that runs the inference call
-* `hda/predictor.py`: Reads color data, builds image, and sends it to the API for prediction
+* `hda/predictor.py`: Handles rasterizing the grid and calling the API

+The result is a procedural SOP network that can send a grid of color data to the API and receive a prediction label as a global attribute.

 ---